 CPM attorneys and staff regularly volunteer their time at Haven House, a local non-profit that provides interim shelter and services for local homeless families.

-Cotchett, Pitre & McCarthy, LLP is dedicated to the community.
-The firm believes it has a responsibility to not only its clients but the community at large.
+Cotchett, Pitre & McCarthy, LLP believes it has a responsibility to not only its clients but the community at large.
 In addition to the firm contributing its legal expertise and resources to worthy cases, attorneys and staff are encouraged to volunteer their time with a variety of local organizations, and the firm contributes significantly to local, state, national, and international non-profits.

 “Please relay my Company’s gratitude to all who contributed to the care packages that we received this week.
 Our PX here at Camp Ramadi closes in the next 2 weeks which means that these packages arrived at the perfect time.”

 - Cpt.
 James Wiltse, Company Commander, 82nd Airborne

 CPM employees regularly sort food at the Second Harvest Food Bank.
 Taking to heart one of CPM’s mottos - “Develop a sense of urgency” - CPM volunteers have broken a single-day record by bagging 2,300 bags of food.